HJ4/Auto_Python_File/README.md

-# Auto_Python_File
+# Auto_Python_File_Script
-python script to initialize python file with shebang line with executable permission
+python script to initialize python file using shebang font with executable permission in the same folder when Auto_Python_File_Script run